Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Transport Layer.rst

 .. note::

 	Unlike TP and ETP, NMEA 2000 Fast Packet messages must be sent and registered for explicitly.
-This will be covered below in the section "Sending and Reveiving a Fast Packet Message".
+This will be covered below in the section "Sending and Receiving a Fast Packet Message".

 Receiving More Than 8 Bytes
 ----------------------------